anonymousAwesome/Pokemon-TCG-GB3/List of references.md

-Trading Post: Jumbo Steve's portrait is the Hiker class from Ruby/Sapphire Forbidden Faction lounge: Energy-taking NPC from Pokemon GB Forbidden Faction lounge: Real-life musicians Sara Bareilles, Cher, Chamillionaire, and Phil Lynott Neo Continent Grandmaster Stadium: Crono, Lucca, Marle, and Magus are all characters from Chrono Trigger Neo Continent Grandmaster Stadium: Lucca's deck contains Entei and Unown, a weak reference to the third Pokemon movie Final duel: Yu-gi-oh (Heavy Storm card)
+Trading Post: Jumbo Steve's portrait is the Hiker class from Ruby/Sapphire Forbidden Faction lounge: Energy-taking NPC from Pokemon GB Forbidden Faction lounge: Real-life musicians Sara Bareilles, Cher, Chamillionaire, and Phil Lynott Neo Continent Grandmaster Stadium: Crono, Lucca, Marle, and Magus are all characters from the Super Nintendo game Chrono Trigger
+Neo Continent Grandmaster Stadium: Lucca's deck contains Entei and Unown, a weak reference to the third Pokemon movie Final duel: Yu-gi-oh (Heavy Storm card)
 Final duel: [AI-generated Magic: The Gathering cards](https://www.mtgsalvation.com/forums/magic-fundamentals/custom-card-creation/612057-generating-magic-cards-using-deep-recurrent-neural) (Slidshocking Krow with Tromple and Mointainspalk).
 Note that those cards were generated several years before AI became frighteningly competent; at the time, state of the art was still hilariously bad.
 Ronald's dialogue: Futurama (Bender: "Yeah, well...
 I'm gonna go build my own theme park!
 With blackjack!
 And hookers!
 In fact, forget the park!")

 The design of the Forbidden Faction cultist robes are not an intentional reference to the Konosuba game "Love for these Clothes of Desire"; I'm just too lazy to come up with my own design.

-Which, arguably, fits the theme of Konosuba.
+...which, arguably, fits the theme of Konosuba.